googlefonts/Signika/docs/07-closing-fontbakery-issues/README.md

 - [x] I'm not yet quite sure how to fix this ... it's described here: https://github.com/google/fonts/issues/215

-I am getting this `WARN` on a subset SC font which has been subset by fontTools, and as you Dave says in the opening comment,
+I am getting this `WARN` on a subset SC font which has been subset by fontTools, and as Dave says in the opening comment,

 > They should be flipped to v3 when served to web browsers where file size savings do matter, and the fontTools subsetter does use v3.

+From that issue, @anthrotype helped point out that the option `--glyph-names` in the `fonttools subset`/`pyftsubset` subsetter will keep a font's post table as v2.

+As it turns out, the v2 post table font is actually slightly smaller (at least for Signika SC VF):
+- 174kb for v2 table TTF
+- 178kb for v3 table TTF

 <details>
 <summary>:warning: <b>WARN:</b> Check if OS/2 xAvgCharWidth is correct.</summary>